thiennguyen93/fsc-utilities/content/docs/prologue/changelog/index.md

 ## Version 4.1.1
 Missing released date
    - Remove hotkey Ctrl+numpad to inputing mileage, from now only use F1-F6 to input mileage

+## Version prior to 4.1.1
+Changelog is not recorded.